Skip to content

 A typical command constructor in GTB looks like this:

-func NewCmdExample(props *props.Props) *cobra.Command {
+func NewCmdExample(props *props.Props) *setup.Command {

-cmd := &cobra.Command{
+cmd := setup.Wrap("example", &cobra.Command{

 Use: "example",